* UPDATED ON 26 NOV 2019 *

 Now we need to configure the Point to Point Protocol used to encapsulate the transported traffic between the VPN client and the VPN server.
 As part of this configuration we will define also OpenVPN Server listener and encryption to be used.

 Setup the profile

 On the Mikrotik console, issue the following command (which includes changing the context to PPP configuration):

-This command basically says that once the remote client will connect, he will receive an IP address from the pool we previously setup (let’s say 192.168.2.10) and it will terminate the VPN tunnel on our Mikrotik-based OpenVPN server on the IP address 192.168.2.254.
+This command basically says that once the remote client will connect, he will receive an IP address from the pool we previously setup (let’s say 192.168.2.10) and it will terminate the VPN tunnel on our Mikrotik-based OpenVPN server on the IP address from the same pool.

 Create the Secret